aditya73074/Task-Management-/README.md

 Email: ay6314511@gmail.com
 Contact: 7307491615

  Context
 This is a Task Management application where users can register, log in, and then create, view, edit, and delete their own tasks.
 Tasks are stored in a database and displayed as a list.

 The application is close to production release and has no existing test documentation.
+So I had to think from scratch about what needs to be tested.

-The following test documentation covers three key areas:
+I have covered three areas:

 Test scenarios and test cases (positive, negative, edge)

 Input validation and error handling

-Bug and risk areas identified without executing the application
+Bug and risk areas that can be identified without executing the application

-Test Scenarios
+1. Test Scenarios
 Registration
 A new user should be able to register with valid details.